 What to Buy: Stripes and knits are the main attraction—even better if it's a knitted stripe.

 Style Notes: Midpriced Sandro should be on your list for when you're looking for staples with a twist.
 The brand knows what girls like wearing on a day-to-day basis and gives each of those items a little extra oomph every time.

-What to Buy: There's much to choose from, but this coat is particularly fresh.
+What to Buy: There's much to choose from, but this cardigan is particularly lovely.

 Style Notes: Naturellement, we love Chloé's mainline collection, but there's something particularly exciting again about the diffusion collection.
 It has the floaty attitude of Chloé girls with a more accessible price point.

 What to Buy: If you don't get lured in by one of the many darling dresses, we'd be surprised.

 Can't get enough of French style?
 Then check out these eight secrets to dressing like the world's chicest women.